Gudu SQLFlow Product Docs

 This article gives you a basic idea about the main elements in a data lineage result generated by the Gudu SQLFlow in the JSON/XML format.

-For more detailed explanation about the elements used in a data lineage result, please check the data lineage format reference after reading this article.
+For more detailed explanation about the elements used in a data lineage result, please check after reading this article.

 1. Sample SQL